Customization Guide

 PLAN_TEMPLATE.md

 Structure for project plans.
-Frontmatter fields: id, summary, created.
-Sections include Original Work Order, Plan Clarifications, Executive Summary, Context and Background, Technical Implementation Approach, Risk Considerations, Success Criteria, and Resource Requirements.
-Add domain-specific sections (security architecture, compliance requirements) as needed.
+Frontmatter: id, summary, created.
+Sections cover Original Work Order, Clarifications, Executive Summary, Context, Technical Approach, Risks, Success Criteria, and Resources.
+Add domain-specific sections (security architecture, compliance) as needed.

 TASK_TEMPLATE.md

 Structure for individual tasks.
-Frontmatter fields: id, group, dependencies, status, created, skills.
-Sections include Objective, Skills Required, Acceptance Criteria, Technical Requirements, Input Dependencies, Output Artifacts, and Implementation Notes.
-Add project-specific checklists (API security, accessibility) to the acceptance criteria.
+Frontmatter: id, group, dependencies, status, created, skills.
+Sections cover Objective, Skills Required, Acceptance Criteria, Technical Requirements, Dependencies, Output Artifacts, and Implementation Notes.
+Add project checklists to the acceptance criteria.

 BLUEPRINT_TEMPLATE.md